cdl-geneseo/geneseo-dictionary/C/Cooter.md

 # Cooter

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cooter

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 cooter (NN) - another word for vagina. %50 of those surveyed indicated familiarity with the term Source: Dictionary of Geneseo English, Fall 1998 Simmington Cooter (NN): Slang term for a female's vagina.
 Definition of approximately 42% of those surveyed.
 (F06) Unknown by approximately 58% of those surveyed.
 (F06) Simmington